wesleyegberto/emulators/chip8/README.md

 Chip8 emulator implemented in Python 3.

-It implements a VIPs with the original 36 instructions and with 4 KB of memory.
+It implements a COSMIC VIP with the original 36 instructions and with 4 KB of memory.

 ## Architecture

 ### Memory

-This implementation divides the memory as following:
+This COSMIC VIP implementation divides the memory as following:

 * 0x00 to 0x1FF (512 bytes): reserved to Chip8 implementation (here is empty, maybe I will put the actually code available [here](https://archive.org/details/bitsavers_rcacosmacCManual1978_6956559/page/n35/mode/2up)):
   * 0x000 to 0x050: builtin fonts for hexadecimal digits (0 to F) of 5 bytes long (8x5 pixels)